scala/docs.scala-lang/_overviews/FAQ/collections.md

 This was done to achieve maximum code reuse.
 The concrete *generic* implementation for classes with a certain structure (a traversable, a map, etc) is done in the Like classes.
-The classes intended for general consumption, then, override selected methods that can be optmized.
+The classes intended for general consumption, then, override selected methods that can be optimized.

 * What the companion methods are for (e.g. List.companion)?